 You can redeem your rewards in-store, online, or over the phone for purchases at Old Navy and other Gap brands.
 However, there are some limitations:

-- You can use up to three reward certificates on a single transaction in-store or up to five online or over the phone.
-Rewards can be combined with one promotional offer.
+- You can use up to three reward certificates on a single transaction in-store or via mail, and up to five online or over the phone.
+You can combine your rewards with one promotional offer.

 - The value of your purchase must be greater than the value of the reward certificate you’re using.